 USTS Texas Clipper (I)

-Queens 125k Ex-Queens (APA-103) in service as the merchant marine officer training ship USTS Texas Clipper (I) at Texas A&M University Galveston, moored pierside, date and place unknown.
+Queens 125k Ex-USS Queens (APA-103) in service as the merchant marine officer training ship USTS Texas Clipper (I) at Texas A&M University Galveston, moored pierside at Horgan's Quay, Cork, Ireland during the first week of July, 1993.
 David Nixon

 Queens 68k USTS Texas Clipper (I) at Texas A&M University Galveston, moored pierside, October 1984 Photo by Gerhard Mueller-Debus